Receiving An Autism Diagnosis Has Helped Me Finally Make Sense Of Who I Am

 If I’m being honest, I’ve always felt different.
 I didn’t quite fit in and felt as though the world was too overwhelming — too bright, too loud, and too confusing — with social cues and expectations that just didn’t make sense.
 But I convinced myself that everyone must feel like that.

-I didn’t realize I was masking or hiding.
-And every time I recognized another autistic trait, I’d tell myself it was a coincidence or anxious overthinking.
+I didn’t realise I was masking or hiding.
+And every time I recognised another autistic trait, I’d tell myself it was a coincidence or anxious overthinking.

 Advertisement